Man-vendra/Kickstarter-Projects---Visualization-and-Prediction-/README.md

 Visualization of Kickstarter Dataset using Pandas, Seaborn and Matplotlib libraries available in python.
 This visualization helps us in understanding the different features, gives us a deep insight into the dataset and helps in predicting the final result of a Kickstarter project.
-We have used sklearn for this purpose.
+We have used Sklearn for this purpose.

 # Link </br>
 [1] - https://www.kaggle.com/kemical/kickstarter-projects <br>